michaeldeistler/michaeldeistler.github.io/_posts/2018-09-01-spiking_network_drosophila_modelling.markdown

 externalLink: false
 ---

-What was it about?
+## What was it about?
+How can stable locomotor patterns come about, how can the two sides of the body coordinate each other and how can such processes be modeled?
+This is the question that my 9-week project at the Max-Planck institute for Brain Research in Julijana Gjorgjieva's group 'Computation in Neural Circuits' explored.

 ---

-What were the results?
+## What were the results?
+Project is still ongoing.